Herator2/Ruben-Sim/README.md

 # Ruben-Sim

-Ruben-Sim is a resource management sort of game where you are set in a school and you have to make it through a week You have to balence the stats:
+Ruben-Sim is a resource management sort of game where you are set in a school, and you have to make it through a week You have to balance the stats:

   1.)
 Popularity